Jonny-exe/binary-fractions/binary_fractions/README.md

 Extracts Fractional representation from Binary instance.

-A method to get the Binary as a Fraction.
+A method to get the Binary as a `Fraction`.

 **Arguments**: